-Video presentation on how to flush your outboard engine after each use.
-Presented by Honda Marine. ... read more
+Video demonstration on how to change the oil in your outboard engine, presented by Walleye Workshop. ... read more

 Video Transcript Hi, welcome back to WalleyeWorkshop.com.
 I'm at the point here, with the engine hours, where I need to change my oil.
 We meant to do it a couple of weeks ago at 80, but I'm up to about 95 hours now.
 So changing the oil on a Verado is very simple.

 First thing you need to do, tilt your motor all the way up that way if there's any oil trapped in the engine it will give it a chance to drain down into the sump.
 You only need to do this for about a minute, then you tilt it back down and you can get started with the rest of the oil change.
 But as long as we've got it up, make sure you know where the oil drain is on this throttle, it's right up here under the plate above the cavitation plate.
 So that's the oil drain, pretty simple you just uncork that dude and drain it right into the oil pan and surprisingly it comes out with very little mess if at all.
 I'm going to trim this motor down and we'll get started.

 Okay, just before we pull the drain plug we're going to go ahead and take the top cowling off.
 Now this giant motor has two separate cowlings.
 You've got the top and you've got this back panel back here.
 We don't need to remove the back panel to change the oil.
 It's a pretty simple operation.